 - Enterprise Risks: those risks that may seriously hamper a firm’s operations and business practices.
 For example, the loss of a key member of a firm’s organization.

 - Operational Risks: the stability and strength of the firm’s operational systems, overall processes, and firm personnel.
 For example, not having adequate staff to administer and oversee the new account opening process.

 - Financial Risks: the firm’s ability to meet financial obligations.
-For example, a severe and lengthy drop in the stock market results in a large drop in the amount of advisory fees collected.
+For example, a severe and lengthy drop in the stock market results in a large drop in the number of advisory fees collected.

 Important Risk Management Steps: